silverailscolo/Arduino-GCA51/README.md

 **GCA51** is a sketch to attach two RC522 RFID readers to an Arduino Nano based LocoIO module.
 Earlier version were successfully used in RocRail and JMRI.

-Version 152 includes:
+Version 1.52 includes:
 - the updated rfid2ln library
 - flexible use of 0 to 2 RC522 readers
 - startup reporting in the Serial Console
 - blinking outputs using the Blink Rate board setting
-- optionally read/configure ports using commands over serial (type H in Serial Monitor)
+- read/configure ports using commands over serial (type H in Serial Monitor)

-_NOTE: This code is under development as per February 2026 (see Issues)._

 The code requires GCA51 hardware, available as a PCB or kit from [P. Giling](https://wiki.rocrail.net/doku.php?id=gca51-en).